Daisy Khan: Community service

 In order to promote a vision of a harmonious and forward-looking Islam, Khan co-founded American Society for Muslim Advancement (ASMA) in 1997 where she served as the executive director for the non-profit for 18 years.
 At ASMA, Khan dedicated herself to strengthening an expression of Islam based on cultural and religious harmony through interfaith collaboration, cultivating the next generation of leaders, promoting women's rights and building bridges through culture and arts.

-Foundation of Women's Islamic Initiative in Spirituality and Equality

-In an effort to emphasize commonalities among the Abrahamic traditions, Khan created interfaith theatrical productions including Same Difference and Cordoba Bread Fest.

-To prioritize the advancement of Muslim women and the empowerment of youth globally, Khan launched two programs to create a platform which maximized the collective impact of these social change agents.
-In 2004 Khan founded, Muslim Leaders of Tomorrow (MLT) in order to cultivate and empower a global network of young Muslim leaders.